Automorphisms of the Torelli complex and the complex of separating curves: Introduction

-Recall that a group $\Gamma$ is said to be {\it co-Hopfian} if any injective homomorphism from $\Gamma$ into itself is an isomorphism.
+Recall that a group $\Gamma$ is said to be {\it co-Hopfian} if any injective homomorphism from $\Gamma$ into itself is surjective.

-This paper is organized as follows.
-Section \ref{sec-comp} collects the definition of simplicial complexes and subgroups of $\mod^{*}(S)$ mentioned in this section.
-Their fundamental properties are also reviewed.
-Section \ref{sec-basic-torelli} studies the Torelli complex $\calt(S)$.
-A simplex of maximal dimension in $\calt(S)$ is described.
-This is the first observation to prove that any superinjective map $\phi \colon \calt(S)\rightarrow \calt(S)$ preserves topological types of vertices of $\calt(S)$.
-Section \ref{sec-super-torelli} presents a construction of a simplicial map $\Phi \colon \calc(S)\rightarrow \calc(S)$ which induces $\phi$ when the genus of $S$ is equal to one.
-By using known facts on simplicial maps of $\calc(S)$, we conclude that $\Phi$ is an automorphism of $\calc(S)$ and obtain Theorem \ref{thm-tor-comm} (i) and Theorem \ref{thm-g-1} (i) for surfaces of genus one.
-In Section \ref{sec-aut-sep}, given an automorphism $\phi$ of $\calc_{s}(S)$, we construct an automorphism $\Phi$ of $\calc(S)$ extending $\phi$.
-The argument for surfaces of genus at least two heavily relies on \cite{bm}.
-Section \ref{sec-twist} gives an algebraic characterization of twisting elements of the Torelli group $\cali(S)$.
-This is used to associate an automorphism of $\calt(S)$ (resp.\ $\calc_{s}(S)$) to each element of $\comm(\cali(S))$ (resp.\ $\comm(\calk(S))$).
-The proof in Section \ref{sec-twist} follows Vautaw's argument \cite{v}, \cite{v-t} for closed surfaces.
-As a consequence, we compute $\comm(\cali(S))$ and $\comm(\calk(S))$.
-Section \ref{sec-torus} describes the commensurator of the braid groups on the torus by using Theorem \ref{thm-tor-comm} for surfaces of genus one and the argument in \cite{lm}.
+The paper is organized as follows.
+In Section \ref{sec-comp}, we collect definitions of simplicial complexes and groups mentioned above.
+Fundamental properties of them are also reviewed.
+In Section \ref{sec-basic-torelli}, we describe simplices of $\calt(S)$ of maximal dimension and observe topological information on vertices of $\calt(S)$ preserved by a superinjective map $\phi$ from $\calt(S)$ into itself.
+In Section \ref{sec-super-torelli}, when $S$ is a surface of genus one, we construct a simplicial map $\Phi$ from $\calc(S)$ into itself inducing $\phi$.
+Applying the result due to \cite{sha} on injective simplicial maps from $\calc(S)$ into itself, we show that $\Phi$ is an automorphism of $\calc(S)$ and obtain Theorem \ref{thm-g-1} (i).
+In Section \ref{sec-aut-sep}, when $S$ is a surface in Theorem \ref{thm-tor-comm}, for any automorphism of $\calc_s(S)$, we construct an automorphism of $\calc(S)$ extending it.
+As a consequence of it, for any automorphism of $\calt(S)$, we construct an automorphism of $\calc(S)$ inducing it.
+The argument for surfaces of genus at least two depends on \cite{bm}.
+In Section \ref{sec-twist}, we present an algebraic characterization of twisting elements of $\cali(S)$, following Vautaw's argument for closed surfaces in \cite{v} and \cite{v-t}.
+We then associate an automorphism of $\calt(S)$ (resp.\ $\calc_s(S)$) to each isomorphism between finite index subgroups of $\cali(S)$ (resp.\ $\calk(S)$).
+As a result, we compute the commensurators of $\cali(S)$ and $\calk(S)$.
+In Section \ref{sec-torus}, the commensurators of the braid groups on the torus are described by using Theorem \ref{thm-tor-comm} for surfaces of genus one and following argument in \cite{lm}.
 In Appendix, we prove that each element of $\cali(S)$ is pure in the sense of Ivanov \cite{iva-subgr}.
 This fact is used in Section \ref{sec-twist}.

 {\it Acknowledgements.} The manuscript of this paper was written during the stay at Institut des Hautes \'Etudes Scientifiques.
 The author thanks the institute for giving nice environment and for warm hospitality.